nbcsteveb/nbc-wp-docker/README.md

 git checkout ots-theme
 ```

-NOTE: after doing this, you'll see something like this:
+NOTE: after doing this, if you run `git status` you'll see something like this:

 ```
+$ git status
 On branch master
 Your branch is up to date with 'origin/master'.